TEDx Talk

 5. Buddhify 2

 Let's boost our brains with mindful meditation - damaged or not.
-Smiling Mind app makes it simple!
+Smiling-Mind app makes it simple!

 I'm sold, are you?!
 Do read this article about meditation apps if you want more information :).

-These Stroke Survivor's Bill (Bill who?
-Teacher joke!
-Loui H would appreciate that one :)) Of Rights provides insight into what to expect in the aftermath of a stroke for a survivor.
-Please do take it in - being a good mate who listens, is patient, thoughtful, positive, witty, sympathetic and appreciates life littered with jokes are far better than getting all the blokes post strokes!
+Please do take it in - being a good mate who listens + is patient, thoughtful, positive, witty, sympathetic and appreciates life littered with jokes is far better than getting all the blokes post strokes!

 *SNAFU: A problem that makes a situation difficult or confusing